-- Sources are components that provide the content of the audio signal.
-They connect to the amplifier with a signal that is in analog format.
-Even if you have a digital source, the signal must be converted to analog before it is sent into the amplifier using a DAC (digital to analog converter).
-Sometimes this DAC is built-in to the source equipment, sometimes in the amplifier itself, and sometimes the DAC is a stand-alone unit (usually of higher quality than built-in DACs).
+- Sources are components that play audio content.
+They connect directly or indirectly (via a source switching device) to the amplifier.
+If the content is in digital format, the signal must be converted to analog before it can be amplified.
+This is accomplished with a DAC (digital to analog converter).
+Sometimes this DAC is built into the source equipment so that the audio output is already analog; sometimes the amplifier or source switching device will include one or more built-in DACs; and sometimes the DAC is a stand-alone unit (usually of higher quality than built-in DACs).

 - The amplifier then amplifies that analog signal and sends its now-powered signal along speaker cable into a speaker.

 - The speaker vibrates in sync with the audio signal, ultimately creating the sound waves you hear.

 Definitions of Common Audio Systems

 A powered speaker is simply a speaker with an amplifier built inside the same enclosure.

 Wireless speakers take the powered speaker a step further and include a source (often a Bluetooth player) built-in as well.

 Smart speakers are wireless speakers that include a source that can stream music from internet services, and very often include a Voice User Interface (VUI) or Voice Assistant such as Google Home, Amazon’s Alexa, or Apple’s Siri.